How to get your real estate license

 Topics Covered: Virginia Laws & Regulations, Contracts, Property Ownership and Finance.
 The course includes the terminology associated with the real estate industry, terms of sales contracts and other documents used to transact real estate business.
 In addition, students will receive instruction in fair housing and other federal and state laws that guarantee equal rights and protect consumers.

-Register with PSI (testing vendor for State of Virginia) to take the national and state portions of the exam.
-As a student of Advanced School of Real Estate, you will be confident that you are thoroughly prepared.
+As a student of Advanced School of Real Estate, you will be confident that you are thoroughly prepared for this exam.

 Once you have successfully passed the exam and completed the background check, you must apply to the Board of Real Estate to obtain an official license to practice.
 Print, complete, sign and mail application (complete information can be found on the DPOR website).
 The application should be submitted within one year of passing the test, but sooner is better as your background check/finger printing is only valid for 45 days.